ABC (band)

-ABC are an English pop band which originated in Sheffield in 1980, evolving from the earlier ensemble Vice Versa.
-They are best known as pioneers of the New Pop and sophisti-pop movements, blending synth-pop with orchestral and jazz influences.
-The band achieved mainstream success with their debut album, The Lexicon of Love (1982), which featured the hit singles "The Look of Love" and "Poison Arrow" and reached number one on the UK Albums Chart.
+ABC are an English pop band which formed in Sheffield, South Yorkshire in 1980, evolving from the earlier electronic band Vice Versa.
+Associated with the new pop movement of the early 1980s, ABC blended synth-pop with disco and rock influences.
+The band achieved mainstream success with their debut album, The Lexicon of Love (1982), which reached number one on the UK Albums Chart and featured the hit singles "Tears Are Not Enough", "Poison Arrow", "All of My Heart" and "The Look of Love".

-Fronted by Martin Fry, the band's only constant member, the band's classic formation featured Fry as the lead vocalist, Mark White on guitar and keyboards, Stephen Singleton on saxophone, and David Palmer on drums.
+Fronted by lead vocalist Martin Fry, the band's only constant member, their classic line-up featured Fry, guitarist and keyboardist Mark White, saxophonist Stephen Singleton, and drummer David Palmer.
 ABC achieved ten UK and five US top 40 hit singles from 1981 to 1990.
-Their 1982 debut studio album, The Lexicon of Love, was a UK number one.
-Their early-1980s success in the US saw them associated with the Second British Invasion.
-ABC continued to release music throughout the 1980s, with notable albums such as Beauty Stab (1983) and How to Be a...Zillionaire!
-(1985), the latter producing hits in both the UK and the United States.
+The band's early-1980s success in the US made them part of the Second British Invasion.
+Following The Lexicon of Love, ABC continued to release music throughout the 1980s, with notable albums including Beauty Stab (1983), which included the hit single "That Was Then but This Is Now", How to Be a ...
+Zillionaire!
+(1985), which included the hit singles "(How to Be A) Millionaire" and "Be Near Me", and Alphabet City (1987), which included the hit singles "When Smokey Sings" and "The Night You Murdered Love".

 Although their commercial success declined after the 1980s, ABC have remained active through live performances, reissues, and occasional new material.
-In 2016, Fry released The Lexicon of Love II, a sequel to their debut album, which was well received by both critics and fans.
+In 2016, Fry released The Lexicon of Love II, a sequel to their debut studio album, which was well received by both critics and fans.

 History

 Formation

-ABC have their roots in Vice Versa, a Sheffield band formed in 1977 by synthesizer players Stephen Singleton and Mark White.
-Their debut gig was as the support to Wire at the Outlook club in Sheffield.
-They founded their own label, Neutron Records, releasing the EP Music 4.
+ABC have their roots in Vice Versa, a Sheffield electronic band formed in 1977 by synthesiser players Stephen Singleton and Mark White, with the latter on lead vocals.
+Their debut gig was as an opening act for the post-punk band Wire at the Outlook Club in Doncaster.
+They founded their own label, Neutron Records, releasing the extended play (EP) Music 4.
 Martin Fry, who wrote the fanzine Modern Drugs, interviewed Vice Versa and shortly afterwards they asked him to join as synthesizer player.
-Fry accepted and by late 1980 the band had evolved into ABC, with Fry becoming lead singer.
+Fry accepted and by late 1980 the band had evolved into ABC, with Fry becoming their lead vocalist.
 The band's last day as Vice Versa was at the Futurama 2 Festival in Leeds in September 1980; from then on they performed as ABC, with Singleton playing saxophone and White on guitar and keyboards.
-In the new year, Singleton and White were joined by Mark Lickley on bass and David Robinson on drums.
+In the new year, Singleton and White were joined by Mark Lickley on bass guitar and David Robinson on drums.